 This article contains spoilers.

-Place: Wright & Co.
+Location: Wright & Co.
 Law Offices.

-Time: Upon returning to Wright & Co.
+Context: Upon returning to Wright & Co.
 Law Offices and examining the newspaper on the desk (after visiting Kurain village).

-Unused English Dialog | Unused Japanese Dialog |
+| Unused English Dialogue | Unused Japanese Dialogue |

 Phoenix: